-Identification for Goats: All goats must be officially scrapie-identified.
+Identification for Goats: All goats must be officially Scrapie-identified.
 Official identification for goats includes the following:

-USDA-approved scrapie ear tags;

-- Legible registration tattoos, for which the breed registration paper shall contain the registry premises or flock tattoo prefix that is linked to the APHIS-assigned PIN and flock ID number of the flock of birth, if breed registry is approved by APHIS; or - 3.
-Legible tattoos consisting of an individual animal number unique within the herd in one ear and the official scrapie premises identification number (flock ID) in the other ear, except where the tail web or flank may be used for earless animals or animals with damaged ears; must be accompanied by an owner statement. - 4.
-A microchip ID with official scrapie identification is acceptable if the owner provides the reader. - 5.
-RFID tags.
+- USDA-approved Scrapie ear tags; - Legible registration tattoos, for which the breed registration paper shall contain the registry premises or flock tattoo prefix that is linked to the APHIS-assigned PIN and flock ID number of the flock of birth, if breed registry is approved by APHIS; or - Legible tattoos consisting of an individual animal number unique within the herd in one ear and the official Scrapie premises identification number (flock ID) in the other ear, except where the tail web or flank may be used for earless animals or animals with damaged ears; must be accompanied by an owner statement. - A microchip ID with official Scrapie identification is acceptable if the owner provides the reader. - USDA approved RFID tag.